Birthplace of Arabica

 Packed in 60kg jute bags with GrainPro hermetic liners.
 Stored in climate-controlled warehouses in Addis Ababa until shipping.
 Moisture and water activity monitored.

 Full export documentation (ICO certificate, phytosanitary, certificate of origin, cupping report) prepared.
-Shipped via Djibouti port FOB or CIF to your destination.
+Shipped via Djibouti port FOB for ocean freight or FCA Addis Ababa dry port for air freight.

 Ethiopian green coffee is graded from Grade 1 (highest specialty quality, 0-3 defects per 300g sample) through Grade 5.
 Most specialty-grade coffee falls in Grade 1-2 with SCA cup scores of 80+.
 Commercial exports are typically Grade 3-5.
 The grading system evaluates bean size, defect count, and cup quality under SCA cupping protocol.

 Specialty-grade Ethiopian green coffee beans typically range from $9 to $13 per kilogram ($4 to $6 per pound) FOB Djibouti for Grade 1-2 lots scoring SCA 80+.
 Commercial grades (Grade 3-5) are lower.
-Prices vary by origin, grade, processing method, season, and global C-market conditions.
+Prices vary by origin, grade, processing method, season, and current demand.
 Contact us directly for current crop pricing and availability.

 Natural-processed Sidamo and Guji coffees are excellent espresso choices due to their full body, berry sweetness, and chocolate undertones.
 Washed Yirgacheffe also performs brilliantly as a bright, floral single-origin espresso.
 Many roasters blend Ethiopian greens with Brazilian or Colombian coffees for balanced espresso profiles with Ethiopian complexity.

 Ethiopian green coffee beans are exported in 60kg jute bags with GrainPro hermetic liners to preserve freshness during transit.
-Shipping is typically FOB Djibouti (Ethiopia's nearest export port) or CIF to the buyer's destination port.
-Approximate transit times: 2-3 weeks to Middle East, 4-6 weeks to Europe, 6-8 weeks to North America and Asia.
+Shipping is typically FOB Djibouti (Ethiopia's nearest export port, approximately 900 km from Addis Ababa) for ocean freight or FCA Addis Ababa dry port for air freight where the buyer arranges carriage.
+Transit times: 2-3 weeks to Middle East, 4-5 weeks to Europe, 6-8 weeks to North America and East Asia.
+Total time from contract to warehouse is typically 8-14 weeks depending on destination.

-Request samples, get current pricing, or discuss your sourcing needs with our team.
+Buy 300g evaluation samples via PayPal from any product page, get current pricing, or discuss your sourcing needs.
 We respond within 24 hours.